python-eel/Eel/README.md

  - **position**, a tuple of ints specifying the (left, top) of the main window in pixels *Default: `None`*
  - **geometry**, a dictionary specifying the size and position for all windows.
 The keys should be the relative path of the page, and the values should be a dictionary of the form `{'size': (200, 100), 'position': (300, 50)}`. *Default: {}*
  - **close_callback**, a lambda or function that is called when a websocket to a window closes (i.e. when the user closes the window).
 It should take two arguments; a string which is the relative path of the page that just closed, and a list of other websockets that are still open. *Default: `None`*
  - **app**, an instance of Bottle which will be used rather than creating a fresh one.
-This can be used to install middleware on the instance before starting eel, e.g. for session management, authentication, etc. If your `app` is not a Bottle instance, you will need to call `paling.register_eel_routes(app)` on your custom app instance.
+This can be used to install middleware on the instance before starting ~~eel~~ paling, e.g. for session management, authentication, etc. If your `app` is not a Bottle instance, you will need to call `paling.register_paling_routes(app)` on your custom app instance.
- - **shutdown_delay**, timer configurable for Eel's shutdown detection mechanism, whereby when any websocket closes, it waits `shutdown_delay` seconds, and then checks if there are now any websocket connections.
-If not, then Eel closes.
+ - **shutdown_delay**, timer configurable for ~~Eel~~ Paling's shutdown detection mechanism, whereby when any websocket closes, it waits `shutdown_delay` seconds, and then checks if there are now any websocket connections.
+If not, then ~~Eel~~ Paling closes.
 In case the user has closed the browser and wants to exit the program.
 By default, the value of **shutdown_delay** is `1.0` second